top of page

 Renal failure and malnutrion are widespread in this community

 Over the years, many people have been diagnosed and many died from renal (kidney) disease.
-Some are just young children - but most are just young adults (most seem to die around 23-34 years of age).
+Some are just young children - but most are just young adults (many die around 23-34 years of age).

 During the pandemic, it was difficult to determine how many died of renal failure or Covid.
 When renal patients got Covid, it was difficult for them to recover.
 Poco a Poco purchased many oxygenators, respiratory meds, made masks, provided emergency and preventative services.